 Pull with slow firm steady pressure straight out which should cause the tick to release its mouthparts.
-The skin may ‘tent’ or pull up slightly as you are pulling; it’s ok, refer to step 1 (don’t panic) and continue with gentle pressure until it is out.
+The skin may ‘tent’ or pull up slightly as you are pulling; it’s okay, refer to step one (don’t panic) and continue with gentle pressure until it is out.
 Place the tick in alcohol to kill it.
 There is no need to save it for testing as most labs will simply identify it as a tick and are unable to determine presence or absence of disease.

 4. Examine, Clean and Survey

 Examine the skin for any remnants of tick mouthparts.
 If noted, gently try to remove with tweezers.
 Clean the area and your hands thoroughly with warm soap and water.
 Monitor the tick bite site for signs of infection or a rash over the next three to four weeks.

 What NOT to do

 * Do NOT try to smother it with petroleum jelly, nail polish gasoline or rubbing alcohol.
 Ticks are tough dudes and these methods are not effective and can be dangerous

 * Do NOT try to burn the tick.
 This is dangerous and again, not effective

 * Do NOT twist, jerk or rotate the tick while you are removing it as the head may break off and remain embedded in the skin